zjxxxxxxxxx/open-editor/README.md

 🚀🚀🚀 A web devtools for fast find source code.

-Whether you are a `React` developer, a `Vue` developer, or a `React` and `Vue` developer, this development tool can help you.
-It can save you a lot of time looking for code, allowing you to focus more on writing code.
-Whether in `React` or `Vue`, it can achieve exactly the same effect.
+Whether you are a `React` developer, a `Vue` developer, or a developer who uses both `React` and `Vue`, this development tool can help you.
+It can save you a lot of time searching for code and allow you to focus more on writing code.
+It can achieve the same effect in both `React` and `Vue`.

 ![image](./public/demo.gif)